ilyandho/-React-and-Webpack-4-starter-pack/README.md

-# React and Webpack 4 starter pack
+# My Todos App

-This is boiler plate for REact with Webpack
+This is a todos App that marks and deletes completed tasks

 ### Install dependencies